Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 No, UAT-UK will not approve this access arrangement request.

-Please refer to our information on access arrangements.
 Make sure you are aware of the relevant deadlines.
-It can take up to ten working days for a request for standard access arrangements to be confirmed.
-You should apply for access arrangements in advance of the registration deadline to ensure you still have time to book your test.
+It can take up to ten working days for a request for access arrangements to be confirmed.
+You should apply for access arrangements in advance of the booking deadline to ensure you still have time to book your test.

 Bursary Scheme